 Our Catholic faith permeates our daily life at Sister Alphonse Academy.
 Students are taught Religious Studies in K-9.
 We plan and provide regular religious celebrations/liturgies, daily prayer and reflections, guest speakers, staff and student retreats and community service projects to compliment our school program.
-Students from SAA may be parishioners at either HFP (Holy Family Parish) or SAP (St. Albert Parish).
-We endeavour to provide information on both parishes but because St. Albert Parish is located on the west side of St. Albert we work closely with SAP to provide meaningful experiences for our students at the church and in school.
+We work closely with St. Albert Parish to provide meaningful experiences for our students at the church.